 You combine the best ideas of each hat to decide the best way forward.

 The Six Hats process also speeds up how you solve problems and make decisions.

-The process cuts out a lot of time-wasting which happens with less structured approaches.
-Negative views are shared, but these don’t necessarily hold everything up.
+The process reduces a lot of time-wasting which happens with less structured approaches.
+Negative views are shared, but don’t necessarily hold everything up.
 The process keeps everyone focussed on finding the best solution.

 Positive cultural impact